Updated: 12 January 2020

-This is one of 2 Psychology Topics courses this academic year which build on the Introductory course, Understanding Yourself and Others.
-It provides a more in-depth approach to a key area to help you explore specific interests under discussion or build knowledge of Psychology and SocioPsychology.
-Attendance on the Introductory course is helpful, but not essential, as recaps and additional study material will be provided.
+This is one of 2 Psychology Topics courses this year which build on the Introductory course, Understanding Yourself & Others.
+It provides a more in-depth approach to helping you explore the specific interests under discussion and/or build knowledge of Psychology and the behavioural sciences.
+Attendance on the introductory course is helpful, but not essential, as recaps and additional study material will be provided.

 To discuss content, please contact me via the Contact page.
 For other queries and to book, please contact the Shipley College Enrolments team on 01274 327327 or email firstname.lastname@example.org